Mileena28/blood-of-the-wild-gods-master-document/README.md

 The Silent God's whispers reveal magical scaling—that current abilities represent only surface potential.
 Promises transformation from "gentle trickle" to "roaring river" and "boundless ocean," suggesting magic systems can be dramatically amplified beyond natural limits.

 **Progressive Divine Influence**
-**Citation:** [Blood of the Wild Gods: The Silence, Chapter 7: "The Whispering Void"] The supernatural effect follows a clear progression from simple whispers to complex visions: initial dismissal as "fatigue," escalation to "more frequent, more insistent" visions, culminating in overwhelming experiences that leave targets "disoriented and vaguely nauseous."
+**Citations:** [Blood of the Wild Gods: The Silence, Chapter 7: "The Whispering Void"] & [Chapter 12: "Hollow Devotion"] The supernatural effect follows a clear progression from simple whispers to complex visions to full hallucinations.
+Evolution includes initial dismissal as "fatigue," escalation to "more frequent, more insistent" visions, culminating in "visual anomalies," "spectral forms," and "disturbing visions" that challenge core beliefs.

 **Ritualistic Power Acquisition**
 **Citation:** [Blood of the Wild Gods: The Silence, Chapter 5: "The Blood of the Tundra"] The Bloodfang Clans practice consuming the blood of sacrificed Bloodmarked children, "believed to amplify their own strength, sharpen their senses, and forge a stronger connection to the War God," representing darker applications of divine power through ritualistic murder.

+**Bloodline Divine Recognition**
+**Citation:** [Blood of the Wild Gods: The Silence, Chapter 11: "Lost in the Tundra"] Certain individuals experience "primal recognition echoing in his blood and bones" when encountering divine battlefields, suggesting genetics retain cellular memory of the divine war.
+The Silent God's assertion that "*Your blood sings the old song*" indicates hereditary connections to cosmic events that transcend individual consciousness.

 ---